manisha-goyal/housing-value-predictor/README.md

 ## Project Overview

-AmesHousingValuePredictor is a comprehensive data science project designed to revolutionize the way stakeholders make decisions in the real estate market.
+Housing Value Predictor is a comprehensive data science project designed to revolutionize the way stakeholders make decisions in the real estate market.
 Utilizing a detailed dataset from Ames, Iowa, this project develops a predictive model to accurately estimate house values based on a myriad of features.
 Aimed at investors, homeowners, builders, and developers, our model serves as a critical tool for informed decision-making in purchasing, renovating, and selling properties.

 ## Objective